226 – Commendations, Awards, Nominations, Pins, and Ribbons

 9. Pin: Crisis Intervention Response Team (CIRT)

-Qualification: Must be a TCOLE-licensed peace officer or detention officer that has completed the training necessary to qualify as a mental health officer.
+Qualification: Must be a TCOLE-licensed peace officer or detention officer who has completed the training necessary to qualify as a mental health officer.
 The employee must currently be assigned to CIRT in the Patrol Bureau or to the Justice Housing Mental Health Unit (MHU) / Medical Division.

 10. Pin: Drug Recognition Expert